 Procedures to Update Server

 Each STI-PA will maintain a separate server for information on their Trusted CA list, and ensure the list is up to date at all times.
-When the STI-GA instructs the STI-PA to share Trusted CA information with another STI-PA, the first STI-PA will give read-only credentials to the second STI-PA, allowing them to access the Trusted CA list.
+When the Authority instructs the STI-PA to share Trusted CA information with another STI-PA, the first STI-PA will give read-only credentials to the second STI-PA, allowing them to access the Trusted CA list.
 The information on the server will identify the trusted STI-CAs.
 The second STI-PA will follow the same process to allow access to its Trusted CA list.

+Compatible Implementations

+This standard assumes the only changes required to allow for call verification between the countries are by the STI-PAs in each country.
+It assumes that each country has implemented compatible SHAKEN internetwork signaling and that any updates to the internetwork signaling would be coordinated between the countries involved.

 Annex A